nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 1030
 01:02:05,542 --> 01:02:08,683
-[SPEAKER_07]: If you're writing a service or whatever, you need to have like error handled
+[SPEAKER_07]: If you're writing a service or whatever, you need to have like error handling

 1031
 01:02:08,663 --> 01:02:11,711